 Examples of this are citizen initiatives in Japan that, after the Fukushima incident, a nuclear disaster caused by an earthquake and a tsunami, began testing everything – e.g., food, water, soil, grass and dust – for radioactivity because they did not trust the official numbers.
 With mothers as their main proponents, they developed community services.
 In one case, they created a medical care centre whose purpose goes beyond dealing with the aftermaths of the nuclear disaster.
 The main objective is and was not to contribute to scientific research but to safeguard their families and communities (Kenens et al., 2020; Kimura, 2016).

-The same is true for a public health project that aims at changing people’s living styles and analyzing data on them.
-Only a part of the project falls under science or with citizen science.
-An initiative thriving for political change and engaging in citizen science to scientifically support their demands, does not turn into citizen science as a whole.
+The same is true for a public health project that aims at changing people’s lifestyles and analyzing data on them.
+Only a part of the project falls into the category of ‘science’ or ‘citizen science’.
+An initiative pushing for political change and engaging in citizen science to scientifically support their demands does not turn into citizen science as a whole.
 It remains political activism that also has an element of citizen science.
-Citizen science seems to be very often one element of a project among others.
-According to scholars, “co-created” or “extreme citizen science” are rare.
+Citizen science very often seems to be one element of a project among others.
+According to scholars, examples of ‘co-created’ or ‘extreme citizen science’ are rare.

 Changing the question

 Even if CS is the most prominent characteristic of a project, it will rarely be the only one.
 Instead of asking if a project is citizen science or not, it might be clearer to ask: